After 20 years of teaching special education, Alison Rausch has adopted a “one day at a time” attitude towards her job.

 The Oxford School District started its whole-child education push about two years ago.
 LaTonya Robinson, chief of student services in the Oxford School District, has tried to make this transition a collaborative process.

-”(When the) pandemic happened and we immediately realized that we needed more eyes, more people on the ball so that we didn’t miss anybody,” Robinson said.
+”(The) pandemic happened and we immediately realized that we needed more eyes, more people on the ball so that we didn’t miss anybody,” Robinson said.
 “The pandemic gave us the exciting opportunity of finding out what the gaps were and then restructuring our systems of support so that those gaps no longer existed.”

 Schools hold “at-risk” meetings at least once a month to review the status of each student receiving mental health services from the district.
 These meetings are attended by counselors, behavior specialists, intervention specialists, principals, any community partners, and the district’s retention coordinator.